-12 steps Program are the core intellectual and spiritual content of AA fellowship (Alcoholics Anonymous) that outlines the program.
-These twelve steps are in fact principles which are spiritual in nature.
+12 steps Program is the core intellectual and spiritual content of AA fellowship (Alcoholics Anonymous) that outlines the program.
+These twelve steps are in fact principles that are spiritual in nature.
 When these principles are accepted and new routines and behaviors flow out of them; they lead to calm the obsessions relating to drinking and drugging thereby resulting in a happy and useful life.

 - When one makes the decision not to drink and not confine themselves to abstinence but also rebuild their personalities by repenting, reforming, and building from the wreckage of the past.

 - The program blames the illness, not the alcoholic for the wreckage.
-It helps a great deal towards creating guilt which is a mending/ restructuring force.
-It also helps with dealing and healing of the shame, which is considered as the core of the addictive disease and is a binding force which doesn’t let recovery thrive.
+It helps a great deal towards creating guilt which is amending/ restructuring force.
+It also helps with dealing with and healing the shame, which is considered as the core of the addictive disease and is a binding force that doesn’t let recovery thrive.

 - Helps in avoiding censure and other destructive forms of communication in early recovery.

-- Reward good behavior by awarding time based honor rewards such as 30, 60, 90 day or 1 year “chips” as goals and milestones in recovery are achieved.
+- Reward good behavior by awarding time-based honor rewards such as 30, 60, 90 days,s or 1-year “chips” as goals and milestones in recovery are achieved.
 This greatly helps in modifying the behaviors and later solidifying the desired behaviors into habits.

-- The participation in 12 step meetings, groups and classes facilitate the expression of difficult inner states such as low self-esteem and that too in nondestructive ways instead of by drinking.
+- Participation in 12 step meetings, groups, and classes facilitates the expression of difficult inner states such as low self-esteem and that too in nondestructive ways instead of by drinking.

 This program does not ask the alcoholic to get a job, be a better family member, or become more responsible.
 Advocates the time-tested principle of recovery that Recovery. and Sobriety are the goals from which other desirable routines. and behaviors will emerge and not the other way around.
 This is how it ensures that recovery and sobriety are to be focused rather than other things.
 So experiences provided by this program are proven to be good enough.